-Québec Year Ended, December 31, 2013 \$ Year Ended, December 31, 2012 \$
+Québec Year ended, December 31, 2014 \$ Year ended, December 31, 2013 \$

-General exploration costs 242,326 277,017
+General exploration costs 480,955 242,326

+Consulting 27,108 nil

+Geology 975 nil

-Geophysical 500 2,500
+Geophysical nil 500

-Permits and licences 29,367 29,367
+Permits and licences 22,911 29,367

-Gross costs incurred 272,193 308,884
+Gross costs incurred 531,949 272,193

-Tax credit receivable at 35% (20,357) (11,660)
+Tax credit receivable at 35% (169,548) (20,357)

-Net costs incurred 251,836 297,224
+Net costs incurred 362,401 251,836

-For the year ended December 31, 2013, the Company spent \$272,193 (comparative period - \$308,844) on its permit interests for interpretation studies of acquired data and the drilling of the Massé No.1 and Sayabec No.1 core holes.
-The Company anticipates spending about \$800,000 (net of Squatex's share) for fiscal 2014 on further exploration work over Company target areas where conventional exploration is taking place, subject to the Company completing an equity financing.
+For the year ended December 31, 2014, the Company spent \$531,949 (comparative period - \$272,193) on its permit interests for interpretation studies of acquired data and the drilling of the Massé No.1 and Sayabec No.1 core holes.
+Meanwhile Petrolympic and Squatex are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate several other prospective structures with promising hydrocarbon potential across its Property.
+The next selected drilling site, Marleau No 1, is located a few kilometers to the south of the Massé No 2 well and will test a flat spot, i.e. a seismic feature characteristic of the presence of fluids in the subsurface.
+This new well will mark a significant step out and, if successful, will expand the potential of its Property and enable the Company to test similar targets in another fault compartment block, thus extending the span of the plays already validated farther north.
+The cost of the deep stratigraphic coring program, including drilling is approximately \$3 million (Petrolympic's share is \$900,000).
 Specifically, the Company will focus on areas not directly affected by Bill 18.
-Due to sufficient aggregate historical expenditures, the Company is allowed but not required to incur further costs on its permits in fiscal 2014.
+Due to sufficient aggregate historical expenditures, the Company is allowed but not required to incur further costs on its permits in fiscal 2015.
 Bill 18, voted in June 2011 by the government of Québec, is extending the life of the Company's permits and exempting work obligations for up to an additional three years.
 The Company's discretionary exploration activities do have considerable scope for flexibility in terms of the amount and timing of exploration expenditure, and expenditures may be adjusted accordingly.